 Criticisms were leveled at the heavy-handed approach to regulation that the NYDFS was taking and the lengthy application process for a BitLicense.
 Many feared that these two factors in combination would kill the grassroots growth that made Bitcoin truly decentralized.

 While the NYDFS has signalled that it may be open to relaxing the terms of the BitLicense in order to draw talent and capital to the state, the regulations are still in full force for the time being.

-Coinmama does work in New York, with some limitations.
+Coinmama does not work in New York.

 Here, you can filter by any of the most popular cryptocurrencies, find ATMs that support buying, selling, or both, and find stores and merchants that offer crypto services.

 CoinMap lists hundreds of brick and mortar businesses in New York that accept Bitcoin as payment, from clothing retailers to bars, restuarants, and nightclubs.

 With the number of online stores that accept Bitcoin increasing by the day, you shouldn't have any problem finding somewhere to spend your BTC.

 You can buy Xbox games and Windows Phone applications on the Microsoft store with Bitcoin, or shop all of Overstock.com's products knowing that you can check out with Bitcoin thanks to their partnership with Coinbase.